 Hackenbush asks: "Tomato soup?
 Have you got a can opener."
 Flo replies that she isn't hungry, and only wants to snuggle close to him.
 In a classic line of dialogue, she asks:

-Flo: I want you to hold me.
-Oh, hold me closer!
+Flo: I want to be near you.
+I want you to hold me.
+Hold me closer!
 Closer!
 Closer!